yashikaadesai/yashikaadesai.github.io/about.md

 Welcome to my portfolio!
 My name is Yashika Desai, and I am a computer science major at Michigan State University with a keen interest in innovation and problem-solving.
 I'm actively seeking a summer internship to apply my programming skills and contribute to innovative projects while gaining valuable industry experience.

 When I’m not coding, you can find me hiking and capturing beauty of nature, especially sunsets.
-Below,I’ve shared some of my favorite sunset photographs for you to enjoy.
+Below,I’ve shared some of my favorite sunset photographs I have captured,enjoy.

 On this website, you will also find my résumé, detailing my academic achievements and technical skills.
 I am enthusiastic about contributing to innovative projects and eager to learn and grow in the software engineering field

+Thank you for visiting!
+I hope you enjoyed exploring my portfolio.
+Feel free to reach out

 ## Education